 In line with the borough of Hackney this school has a zero tolerance stance on holidays during term time.

-School term dates are set in accordance with TLT policy; if you are unsure of school term dates please check the website or ask at the office.
+School term dates are set in accordance with TLT policy; if you are unsure of school term dates please check the calendar or ask at the office.
 While we appreciate that air fares may be more expensive during school holidays, invariably holiday requests will be turned down unless there is extreme necessity for time off or travel.
 In these cases an Emergency Term Time Absence Form would need to be completed and handed in along with supporting evidence.
 The final decision to authorise any emergency time off rests with the Head Teacher.

 If you decide to take your child/children on holiday, during term time after permission is refused, it will be marked on the register as unauthorised holiday.
 There is a possibility that a referral may be made to Denise Howard (Hackney Learning Trust Attendance Adviser); once referred, cases become a legal matter and could ultimately lead to a fine of £60.00 - £120.00 or, in more extreme cases, court action.